-In the Preferred Provider Organization (PPO) plan, members are not required to select a PCP or an ob-gyn.
-The member's care, therefore, is not coordinated by any provider and members can access any specialists directly.
+In the Preferred Provider Organization (PPO) plan, Members are not required to select a PCP or an ob-gyn.
+The Member's care, therefore, is not coordinated by any provider and Members can access any specialists directly.

-Benefits are largely determined by the member's use of network versus out-of-network providers, with higher benefits awarded to those who use network providers.
+The Member's cost share is determined by the Member's use of in-network versus out-of-network providers, with a higher level of benefits awarded to those who use in-network providers.

-Members have a combination of applicable deductibles, coinsurance, and copayments for both network and out-of-network benefits.
-A combination of deductible and coinsurance applies for out-of-network care, and members are responsible for higher costs when care is received out-of-network.
+Members have a combination of applicable deductibles, coinsurance, and copayments for both in-network and out-of-network benefits.
+A combination of deductible and coinsurance applies for out-of-network care, and Members are responsible for higher costs when care is received out-of-network.

-Network Care
+In-Network Care

-- Members have lower copayments or coinsurance when using network providers and services. - Certain plan designs may require a deductible and/or coinsurance. - Most preventive services, including routine physical exams and many immunizations for both adults and children, are fully covered at no cost to members when provided by a PCP; copayments may apply for members enrolled in a Grandfathered Plan. - When members reach the annual out-of-pocket maximum (in network), covered services are paid at 100 percent of UPMC Health Plan's contracted rate without member cost share. - Cost shares may still apply to members enrolled in the Grandfather plan. - When members reach the annual out-of-pocket maximum (out of network), covered services are paid at 100 percent of UPMC Health Plan's reasonable and customary allowance without member cost share.
+- Members have lower copayments or coinsurance when using in-network providers and services. - Certain plan designs may require a deductible and/or coinsurance. - Most preventive services, including routine physical exams and many immunizations for both adults and children, are fully covered at no cost to Members when provided by a PCP; copayments may apply for Members enrolled in a Grandfathered Plan. - When Members reach the annual out-of-pocket maximum (in network), covered services are paid at 100 percent of UPMC Health Plan's contracted rate without Member cost share. - Cost shares may still apply to Members enrolled in the Grandfathered Plan. - When Members reach the annual out-of-pocket maximum (out of network), covered services are paid at 100 percent of UPMC Health Plan's reasonable and customary allowance without Member cost share.